David-RB17/Politeness-Classifier/README.md

 This project is inspired by recent studies on Japanese politeness and formality classification using deep learning.
 Prior research has shown that transformer models (e.g., BERT) can effectively capture nuances in Japanese tone and register, especially when fine-tuned on curated or labeled datasets.

-By simplifying the classification into **binary formality levels**, this project aims to deliver a lightweight yet practical tool for tone-aware Japanese NLP applications.
+By simplifying the classification into **binary formality levels**, this project delivers a lightweight yet practical tool for tone-aware Japanese NLP applications.

 ---

 ## Status

 **Current Model:**
-Fine-tuned Japanese BERT (`cl-tohoku/bert-base-japanese`) on ~800 manually labeled sentences, simplified to **binary classification**:
+Fine-tuned Japanese BERT (`cl-tohoku/bert-base-japanese`) on ~800 manually labeled sentences from japanese anime subtitles, reduced to a **binary classification**:
 - `0` = Informal (タメ口 / 普通)
 - `1` = Formal (敬語)